AssataW/AssataW/README.md

 #
 ### :cloud: My Cloud journey
 I'm excited about making my mark in the tech world, especially as a woman of colour.
 I aim to inspire, mentor and support other women from diverse backgrounds who aspire to follow a similar path.
 My journey is not just about personal growth but about breaking barriers and challenging stereotypes along the way.
+As my career advances, I am particularly keen on expanding my knowledge in security, accessibility and AI!
 #

 ### :computer: Recommended resources